neozhaoliang/surround-view-system-introduction/doc/en.md

 Indeed you can do all the development on your laptop, an AGX is not a strict prerequisite to reproduce this project.

-The hardwares I used in the EU5 car project are:
+The hardware I used in the EU5 car project is:

 1. Four CSI cameras of resolution 960x640。I used Sekonix's [SF3326-100-RCCB camera](http://sekolab.com/products/camera/).
-2. Also AGX Xavier as in the samll car.
+2. Also, AGX Xavier as in the small car.

-The softwares:
+The software:

 1. Ubuntu 16.04/18.04.
 2. Python>=3.